Royal Logwood Extract

 Shepherd Textiles, LLC is not liable for any misuse of this product or any unintended staining of your clothing, workspace, or other property.
 Use only as directed.

 Dye pot.
-Use a dye pot large enough to hold all your fibers, with plenty of room for them to move around and for the liquid to circulate freely.
-Logwood extract may leave faint stains on metal dye pots.
+Use a stainless steel dye pot large enough to hold all your fibers, with plenty of room for them to move around and for the liquid to circulate freely.
+Royal Logwood Extract may leave faint stains on metal dye pots.
 If so, the stain can usually be scrubbed out with a scouring pad.

 Metal tongs.
 A pair of tongs is useful for stirring and taking fabric out.
 Use tongs dedicated to dyeing, and not for food preparation.